italiyaparth/data_analyst/work/README.md

-# Data Analyst
+# All Projects

-## Progress

-  - Microsoft Excel - Completed
-  - Microsoft Power BI -
-  - SQL -
+## Project 01 - Work Experience (Microsoft Excel)

+  - Automized my Daily Work by using VBA, chatGPT, .etc and increased my productivity by 75%